 Ok, some of you are probably asking: what the hell is going on with GameStop?
 How did its market price go from 5 dollars to 500 in a few months?
 What is a stock market?
 How money work help plz?!

-Alright well, let me briefly explain now that you probably are seeing mainstream media start their siren machine on a old narrative that they have been essentially keeping under the rug for numerous years…
+Alright, well, let me briefly explain now that you probably are seeing mainstream media start their siren machine on an old narrative that they have been essentially keeping under the rug for numerous years…

-First, lets consider that our beloved GameStop has found its way out of bankruptcy and with new management lots of awesome possibilities can transform the way this company works on a fundamental level.
-From speculation to reality, one can consider GS going strong into the gamer community, even holding tournaments between store regions and creating a whole new type of entertainment value, as well as possible rumored crypto connections?
-Don’t hold your breath, nothing is written in stone yet.
+First, let’s consider that our beloved GameStop has found its way out of bankruptcy and with new management, lots of awesome possibilities can transform the way this company works on a fundamental level.
+From speculation to reality, one can consider GS going strong into the gamer community, even holding tournaments between store regions and creating a whole new type of entertainment value, as well as possible rumored crypto connections.
+But don’t hold your breath; nothing is written in stone yet.

-Now, what and how the heck did one company share of GS go from 5$ to nearly 500$ in such a short amount of time?
+Now, how the heck did the price for one share of GSE (the stock symbol for GameStop) go from $5 to nearly $500 in such a short amount of time?
 Is the company doing that great??
-The simple answer is no, the complicated answer is corrupt bankers and hedge funds over-leveraging their market making tools… So… let me guide you through some market basics.
+The simple answer is no. The complicated answer involves corrupt bankers and hedge funds over-leveraging their market-making tools… So… let me guide you through some market basics.

 People in suits thought GameStop was a dead company.

 They sold shares early at a higher price to buy later at a lower price for profit.